 Cash, cash equivalents and marketable securities are financial instruments that potentially subject us to concentrations of credit risk.
-We invest in money market funds, United States ("U.S.") government debt securities, U.S. government agency securities, corporate bonds and commercial paper with high-quality accredited financial institutions.
+We invest in money market funds, U.S. government treasury and agency securities, corporate bonds and commercial paper with high-quality accredited financial institutions.

 Significant customers are those that represent more than ten percent of our total revenue or accounts receivable, net balances for the periods and as of each consolidated balance sheet date presented, respectively.
+There were no customers that represented more than ten percent of our accounts receivable, net balances as of December 31, 2024 or 2023.

-For each significant customer, revenue as a percentage of total revenue for the periods presented and accounts receivable, net as a percentage of total accounts receivable, net as of the dates presented were as follows:
+For each significant customer, revenue as a percentage of total revenue for the periods presented were as follows: